-- As a new personal trainer, why should we hire you over someone who has far more experience?
+- Why should we hire you as a new personal trainer over someone with far more experience?

 - What are your salary expectations?

-These are just some of the types of questions that you can expect during the interview process.
+These are just some types of questions you can expect during the interview process.

 Take an hour out of your day in the buildup to your interview and brainstorm a few more that you think might pop up.
 It’s a really good exercise to get you focused.